macieklad/prattle/README.md

 5. If message is sent from the client, connection proccess will send it to the room proccess, and it will send broadcast message to all of its active connections, which will in turn send it back to the connected clients, and the message will be shown.
 5. If the client requests room leave, client connection will be destroyed, and client will connect to server once again.
 If the client was the last one, and the room is empty, it will terminate.

-All of this actions will be logged to the server console.
+All actions will be logged to the server console.
 Feel free to explore the code and its comments for more explanations.
+In terms of files, I recommend the following order:

+- supervisors and other init code
+- prattle_server / prattle_client + prattle_store
+- prattle_room
+- prattle_client_connection